 Judicial clerkships are postgraduate, full-time jobs which typically last one or two years.
 Clerks work for judges at all levels of the state and federal court systems, from trial courts to the courts of last resort.
 Duties vary according to the particular judge’s needs, but nearly all clerkships involve reading the parties’ submissions, conducting legal research, and writing memoranda or draft opinions for the judge’s review.
 Clerks often watch hearings, trials, oral arguments and mediations.
 Clerks see the inner workings of their judge’s chambers and the court house in which they work, which gives them a unique and valuable glimpse into the justice system.
 Most former clerks will tell you that their clerkship was one of the best professional experiences of their life.

-Contact us to learn more, or click here to make a Clerkship Counseling appointment.
+Contact the Director of Judicial Clerkships, Carl Rizzi, to learn more, or click here to make a Clerkship Counseling appointment.

 Professor Maggie Gardner (chair)